George-12104014/Personal-Assistant/README.md

 ___English__
 **Introduction**

-This code creates a voice-activated personal assistant named "Enola Holmes" and "Sherlock Holmes."
+A voice-activated personal assistant named "Enola Holmes" and "Sherlock Holmes."
 The assistant listens to voice commands from the user and performs a range of tasks such as opening websites, checking the weather, and telling the time.
 Additionally, the assistant speaks back to the user and engages in a friendly, conversational manner.

  **Features of the Assistant**